The Creative Sector Response and Recovery

 - Greg Worden, owner, Vermont Artisan Designs

 Bookmark this page for future events from the Vermont Arts Council and the Vermont Creative Network about how the Vermont arts, culture and creative sector can contribute to and assist in Vermont’s re-opening.
-For specific Covid-19 resources including emergency relief funding opportunities, click here.
+For specific Covid-19 resources, click here.

 If you're interested in learning about future Creative Sector Response and Recovery events, subscribe here.

-The Council hosted an online info session about the new Save Our Stages grants on Friday, Jan.
+The Council hosted an online info session about the new Save Our Stages grants (now called Shuttered Venue Operators Grants) on Friday, Jan.
 15, 2021.
+See the SBA website for current information on this program.

 The US Small Business Administration held a webinar on the new Save Our Stages grants on Thursday, Jan.
 14, 2021.